 The Speaker-elect automatically becomes the Speaker at the conclusion of the Speaker's term of office.
 She/he also becomes the acting Speaker, assuming all of the duties but not the office of the Speaker, in the event of the Speaker's absence, disability or resignation.
 The Speaker-elect also performs any other duties the Speaker may assign.
 The major task for the Speaker-elect is to plan the activities for the following year.
 This includes determining the goals for the year, committee charges and committee members.
-The Speaker-elect also serves on the Association Finance Committee and as chair of the Association Audit Subcommittee.
+The Speaker-elect also serves as a member of the Chartered Affiliates Committee, on the Association Finance Committee, and as chair of the Association Audit Subcommittee.
 A Speaker-elect is elected every two years, serving a two-year term prior to becoming Speaker.